 Any declaration of loss in the execution of a Delivery of Goods must be sent promptly by the Independent Courier and via the Application to the Company.

-In the event where the Independent Courier does not benefit from the Company’s insurance, he must alert his own insurance company promptly in order to enable compensation of the User.
-He must notably inform the Company, regularly or on request of the company and/or the User, of the state of progress of the claim by his own insurance.
+In the event where the Independent Courier does not benefit from the Company's insurance, it must alert its own insurance company promptly in order to enable compensation of the User.
+It must notably inform the Company, regularly or on request of the company and/or the User, of the state of progress of the claim by its own insurance.

-In the event where the Independent Courier benefits from the Company’s insurance, then it will be down to him only, once he learns of the claim, to notify the Company via the Application, and the Company shall then be responsible for the procedures relating to the implementation of the Insurance.
+In the event where the Independent Courier benefits from the Company's insurance, then it will be down to it only, once it learns of the claim, to notify the Company via the Application, and the Company shall then be responsible for the procedures relating to the implementation of the Insurance.

 III.
 Collection mandate

-The Price due from the User to the Independent Courier for the Delivery of Goods shall be paid to a separate bank account, from which the Company may directly deduct its commission pursuant to Article 8 of the SC, any interest which accrues, and any amount payable for insurance.
+The Price due from the User to the Independent Courier for the Delivery of Goods shall be paid to a bank account, from which the Company may directly deduct its Commission pursuant to Article 6 of the SC, any interest which accrues, and any amount payable for insurance.

-The sums due to the Independent Courier shall be paid into bank account specified by the Independent Courier, weekly from the last payment (and notification of the bank account for the first payment) after settlement of accounts.
+The sums due to the Independent Courier (less any Commission payable) shall be paid into bank account specified by the Independent Courier, weekly from the last payment (and notification of the bank account for the first payment) after settlement of accounts.

 IV.
 Billing mandate

-The Independent Courier expressly authorises and instructs the Company, which hereby accepts, to prepare in his name and on his behalf original invoices (initial and/or corrective) relating to the Deliveries of Goods to the Users, in compliance with all applicable legislation, relying solely on any VAT information provided by the Independent Courier.
+The Independent Courier expressly authorises and instructs the Company, which hereby accepts, to prepare in its name and on its behalf original invoices (initial and/or corrective) relating to the Deliveries of Goods to the Users, in compliance with all applicable legislation, relying solely on any VAT information provided by the Independent Courier.

 The Company shall be responsible for sending the said invoices to the Users.